Introduction to PostgreSQL Merge

 Output:

-- Upsert in PostgreSQL consists of the common insertion on table but it will include the on conflict constraint at the time of insertion.
+- Upsert in PostgreSQL consists of the common insertion on the table, but it will include the on conflict constraint at the time of insertion.

-- Merge is basically used merge two tables.
-We can use the merge interchangeably with upsert statement.
+- Merge is basically used to merge two tables.
+We can use the merge interchangeably with the upsert statement.

-- Database like oracle, Teradata, db2, MSSQL, firebird, cubrid and vectorwise database will support the standard syntax of merge SQL statement.
+- Databases like Oracle, Teradata, db2, MSSQL, firebird, cubrid and vectorwise databases will support the standard syntax of merge SQL statements.

-- From PostgreSQL version 9.1 we have use common table expression statement is used with larger query.
+- Starting from PostgreSQL version 9.1, we utilize a joint table expression statement in conjunction with a larger query.

-- Each auxiliary statement is defined as the common table expression.
-We are using CTE to merge the table using upsert statement.
+- We define each auxiliary statement as a common table expression.
+We are using CTE to merge the table using an upsert statement.

 Given below are the examples mentioned:

-We are using table1 and table2 table to describe example of Merge in PostgreSQL.
+We are using table1 and table2 table to describe examples of Merge in PostgreSQL.

 Below is the table and data description of table1 and table2 table.